 About the Lancaster Chamber Singers

-The Lancaster Chamber Singers, directed by Jay W. Risser, has played a major role in quality performances of choral masterpieces in central Pennsylvania since the group's founding in 1978.
-From its inception, the mission of the Lancaster Chamber Singers has been to provide choral ensemble opportunities for experienced voices in the greater Lancaster area and to bring to life for both audience and performer the great choral heritage of our culture.
+The Lancaster Chamber Singers, directed by Jay W. Risser, has played a major role in quality performances of choral masterpieces in central Pennsylvania since the ensemble’s founding in 1978.
+From its inception, the mission of the Lancaster Chamber Singers has been to provide a rich choral opportunity for experienced voices in the greater Lancaster area and to bring to life for both audience and performer the great choral heritage of our culture.
 The select group consists of 35 to 40 auditioned vocalists from varied walks of life from central Pennsylvania.

 Performing primarily in Lancaster County and its immediate surroundings, the Lancaster Chamber Singers has also appeared in numerous invitation only settings such as the National Cathedral in Washington, D.C. and Longwood Gardens.
 In addition to performing a capella, the singers perform with Lancaster area instrumentalists and chamber ensembles.